EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

 Data Rollover

 To qualify for data rollover, you’ll need to renew your Pay As You Go pack within seven days of the previous pack expiring.
 Only your core data allowance will be rolled over into the following month’s bundle.
-Your unused data can only be rolled over for one month.
-In addition, this isn’t possible to roll over your Free Boost allowance.
+Your unused data can only be rolled over for one month and it isn’t possible to roll over your Free Boost allowance.

 Free Boosts